marcroche/d3-path-finding/README.md

 Visualizing Path Finding with D3.js
 ===============

-To get started pull the repository then execute the following commands:
+To get started pull the repository then execute the following commands from within the root of the repo:<br />
-(This assumes you have node.js, npm, and bower installed)
+(This assumes you have node, npm, and bower installed)

-$ npm install (from within the root of the repo)
+$ npm install

 $ bower install